georgekyrollos/SimpleVolunteering/README.md

 to making it easier for people to make a difference through volunteering.

 Python Script updates 'events.js' with freshly parsed data.
-Data is then put into evo calendar. https://github.com/edlynvillegas/evo-calendar
+Data is then put into evo calendar.

+https://github.com/edlynvillegas/evo-calendar

+Note: 'SVS.py' script must be run to populate calendar **